firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

 - **Controller tiers:** Treat Makerbase/Flipsky aluminum-PCB boxes as interim ≤15 S 50 A solutions; high-power riders standardize on 3Shul C350/CL350, Ubox duals, or BRIESC units for thermal headroom and QC maturity.[^1][^2][^3]
 - **Torque hardware before shakedowns.** Ebike conversions running VESCs have thrown axles within metres when relying on washers; file torque-arm slots for an interference fit, add pinch bolts so 10 mm steel clamps carry axle load, and tighten with short-handled sockets in small increments to avoid crushing thin dropouts.[^1][^2]
 - **Trust alloy handlebars over bargain carbon.** Track telemetry showed cheap carbon bars flexing heavily at speed and failing without warning; stick with quality alloy cockpits even if they add grams.[^3]
+- **Skip bargain steering dampers.** Cheap motorcycle-style dampers have introduced dead zones and wobble; veterans revert to wide bars or invest roughly $400 in quality units, and still rate Nami and LongThunder chassis as the stiffest high-power frames.[^dampers-budget]
 - **Match shunt mods to motor capability.** PuneDir’s shunt-heavy square-wave ESC already saturates a 1 kW motor.
   - traces and FETs have blown before
   - and the “fix” of staying above 50 km/h just hides the real problem, so current limits still need to match motor size instead of what the modded board can momentarily supply.[^4]
+- **Upgrade undersized hubs before raising current limits.** Matthew’s Yume Y11 motor cooked itself at only 16 S and 180 A battery/phase while his Lonnyo hub shrugged off 300 A, underscoring that small OEM cans become the weak link once torque targets rise.[^y11-motor-limit]
 - **Shitsky 75350 proves budget headroom.** A 20 S 13 P LG M58T pack pushed a Shitsky 75350 to ~32 kW (500 A phase / 235 A battery) while holding sag near 7 V and returning 57 Wh/km.
   - evidence that solid busbars and careful wiring let the controller survive real superbike duty.[^5]
 - **Ignore the “V2” hype:** The rumored Makerbase 75100 V2 is just the aluminum-PCB refresh with the same stray solder, inaccurate shunts, missing key-switch support, and weak documentation, so plan upgrades instead of waiting on a non-existent redesign.[^makerbase_v2]
 - **Plan for physical fit.** Makerbase 75200 V2 measures roughly 130 × 68 × 28 mm versus 103 × 58 × 19 mm for 75100 V2, letting all three units squeeze into Navee N65 decks once you trim fins and keep VESC undervoltage above the BMS trip point.[^6]
+- **Treat 6-FET Ubox minis as 250 A-class hardware.** Shlomozero’s replacement 6-FET board exploded at roughly 280 A phase / 550 A absolute with 60 A of field weakening, so compact stages still demand conservative current and FW targets.[^ubox-6fet-failure]
+- **Carry proven backups for commuters.** When that 6-FET died, Shlomozero dropped in a spare Vsett controller to keep his NIU rolling—daily riders should stage drop-in replacements before a controller failure strands their only transport.[^backup-controller]
+- **Log packaging for heavyweight frames.** LiquorHole’s 21 kW Yisuntrek R8 plan now defaults to 6 AWG cabling, QS8 V2 connectors for 10–15 s bursts, actively cooled Spintend 85250 controllers in the stem, and Lonnyo 70 H 33×2 motors because the 150 mm dropouts will not swallow 75 H axles.[^yisuntrek-packaging]
+- **Account for sustained fade on 75××× hardware.** Shlomozero’s MakerBase 75200 started tapering after extended 250 A phase / 150 A battery pulls even with MOSFET telemetry stuck near 100–110 °C, so treat those numbers as the practical ceiling for long climbs rather than chasing the firmware cutoff.[^makerbase-75200-fade]
 - **Expect airflow mods on 84 V Makerbase boxes.** Sideways heatsink screws choke convection on the 84 V “84200HP/84100HP” line, so owners plan thermal pads, custom housings, or deck cut-outs before pushing current.[^7]
 - **Spec connectors to match battery current.** Daily riders keep XT90s around 100–110 A battery and step to dual XT90s or QS8s once Spintend-class controllers pull harder.
   - document those breakpoints so parallel-pack builds stop melting undersized plugs.[^8]